The Bill of Rightsizing

 Worse, the original three branches of government have largely been replaced by a vast system of unelected federal bureaucrats.
 Our lawless, dangerous administrative state unconstitutionally censors and controls us through propaganda, selective prosecution, and interference in elections.

 We must return power to the people of the states, where it belongs.
-We can do this through a group of ten constitutional amendments: a much-needed “Bill of Rightsizing” to downsize our federal government (Plan A).
+We can do this through a group of ten constitutional amendments: a much-needed “Bill of Rightsizing” to downsize our federal government.

 Americans don’t need a national divorce,